 - Cut back on treats.
 Most cats will also appreciate other rewards, including playtime with you!

 - If you would rather keep the treats, slightly reduce the amount of normal food.
 However, never starve your cat.
 "Crash diets" do not work well for both humans and pets.
 If you were a cat you wouldn't enjoy this, would you?

 - Replace dry food with canned, which tends to have higher carbohydrate and protein content.
 This will keep your cat fuller for longer.
 It will also prevent grazing - dry food to cats can be just what chips (or other snacks) are to us!

 - Play with your cat.
 You can think of it as a pleasant exercise for your fluffy friend and a way to burn excess calories.

 - If you have two cats (or more), you may have to feed the overweight one in a separate room or keep the healthy-weight cat's food in a place out of the bigger cat's reach.

 Bear in mind that this is just a guide.
 There may be various causes of excessive weight, so always make sure to consult your vet to rule out more severe conditions.
-It may be difficult to keep cats trim, especially if they prefer to stay indoors, but its definitely worth the effort!
+You may also check your cat's calorie intake to get an idea how much food it needs.
+It may be difficult to keep cats trim, especially if they prefer to stay indoors, but it's definitely worth the effort!